weekendesk/nodegate/assets/documentation/api-reference-modifiers.md

 ## aggregate(method, url, [property])

-Execute a request with the content of the container and aggregate the result to it.
+Execute a request with the contents of the container and aggregate the result to it.
 If `property` is set, the result will be aggregated to the defined property name on the container.

 _Arguments_